 The National Park is named after German scientist Alexander von Humboldt who visited the island in 1800 and 1801.
 In addition to 66,700 ha (164,819 acres) of land, AHNP includes a marine area of 2,641 ha (6,526 acres).

 Important rivers, including the Toa River, Cuba's largest river, rise in the forested mountains, boasting remarkable freshwater biodiversity.
-The rivers that flow off the peaks of the park are some of the largest in the insular Caribbean.
+The rivers that flow off the Park's peaks are some of the largest in the insular Caribbean.

-Next to various types of semi-deciduous broadleaf and pine forests there are xenomorphic shrub formations in drier areas and mangroves along the coast.
-It is assumed that the area was a Pleistocene Refuge where numerous species have survived past periods of climate change.
+Next to various types of semi-deciduous broadleaf and pine forests, there are xenomorphic shrub formations in drier areas and mangroves along the coast.
+It is assumed that the site was a Pleistocene Refuge where numerous species have survived past periods of climate change.

-Today, Alejandro de Humboldt National Park is among the most important sites in the Western Hemisphere for its endemic flora and one of the most biologically diverse tropical island sites on Earth.
+Today, Alejandro de Humboldt National Park is among the most critical sites in the Western Hemisphere for its endemic flora and one of Earth's most biologically diverse tropical island sites.

-The degree of endemism of vertebrates and invertebrates is likewise extremely high.
-About a third of the mammals and insects, a fifth of the birds, a vast majority of the reptiles and amphibians are Cuban or local endemics.
-As for the marine biodiversity, the West Indian Manatee deserves to be noted as a flagship species.
+The endemism of vertebrates and invertebrates is exceptionally high.
+About a third of the mammals and insects, a fifth of the birds, and most reptiles and amphibians are Cuban or local endemics.
+As for marine biodiversity, the West Indian Manatee deserves to be noted as a flagship species.